neu-cs4530-s22/team-project-group-5c/README.md

+# Covey.Town TicTacToe Minigame Version

+Covey.Town TicTacToe Minigame Version is an enhanced version of the original Covey.Town with the added TicTacToe Minigame feature.
+This feature that we have developed as a group is the introduction of minigames into CoveyTown.
+The concept that inspired our feature is to add some entertainment to CoveyTown so that users can not only talk to each other but also play games in the Town.
+We have made use of an arcade area in Covey.Town in order to implement our Minigame feature, where users can get together to play minigames.
+Our specific feature is a multiplayer TicTacToe game as well as a leaderboard for TicTacToe.
+We added two interactable gameAreas that function similarly to the existing conversationAreas but allow users to play a game of TicTacToe with others in the town.

+### Usage

+In order to be able to play Tic Tac Toe with another player, the user must first go into the Arcade in Covey.Town.
+This space can be found by first going as far South as possible and then as far East.
+Here there will be a "portal" embedded in the wall with two arrows indicating where to go.
+Once there, there will be two clearly labeled Minigame Areas where users can get together to play TicTacToe.
+The game will only start when two players join the Minigame Area.
+The first player who goes into the area will be prompted to start a new game by pressing space.
+The second player that walks into the Minigame Area will be able to join the game after also pressing space.
+The hostt will be then prompted to press the start button in order to start the TicTacToe game.
+Now both playerrs can play TicTacToe until one of them wins, or until they reach a tie.
+After the game finishes both players will be able to see the leaderboard.
+Tthe leaderboard displays the top ten players in the town with the most TicTacToe wins.

 # Covey.Town

 Covey.Town provides a virtual meeting space where different groups of people can have simultaneous video calls, allowing participants to drift between different conversations, just like in real life.
 Covey.Town was built for Northeastern's [Spring 2021 software engineering course](https://neu-se.github.io/CS4530-CS5500-Spring-2021/), and is designed to be reused across semesters.
 You can view our reference deployment of the app at [app.covey.town](https://app.covey.town/) - this is the version that students built on, and our [project showcase](https://neu-se.github.io/CS4530-CS5500-Spring-2021/project-showcase) highlights select projects from Spring 2021.

 ![Covey.Town Architecture](docs/covey-town-architecture.png)